jeremycyr/astro-paper/src/data/blog/slow-down-the-speed-will-follow.md

 Like music, software has structure.
 And just like a pianist can't fake their way through a complex passage without foundational technique, a developer can't reason well about systems they never learned to construct.
 They can't explain why something works, how to fix it when it breaks, or when not to build it at all.

 As teams, we can’t just hand over the sheet music and hope for the best.
-We have to create an environment where foundational learning is expected—and supported.
-That means giving space for struggle, not always rushing to unblock.
+We have to create an environment where foundational learning is expected—and supported with intentional friction.
+That means guiding or limiting tool use, giving space for struggle, while guiding and correcting if the tooling is used irresponsibly.
 It means asking questions that require judgment, not just output.
-It means designing code reviews that teach, not just approve.

 If we want to grow engineers who can design, adapt, and lead—not just copy, paste, and prompt—we need to give them room to learn the scales.
 To make mistakes.
 To understand the why beneath the what.